nsrau/azure-docs.it-it/articles/cache/cache-dotnet-how-to-use-in-role.md

       <crashDump dumpLevel="Off" dumpStorageQuotaInMB="100" />
     </cacheDiagnostics>

-Dopo avere aggiunto la configurazione, sostituire **[cache cluster role name]** con il nome del ruolo che ospita il cluster di cache.
+After the configuration is added, replace **[cache cluster role name]** with the name of the role that hosts the cache cluster.

->Se **[cache cluster role name]** non viene sostituito con il nome del ruolo che ospita il cluster di cache, verrà generata un'eccezione **TargetInvocationException** quando viene eseguito l'accesso alla cache con un'eccezione **DatacacheException** interna e un messaggio che indica che il ruolo non esiste.
+>If **[cache cluster role name]** is not replaced with the name of the role that hosts the cache cluster, then a **TargetInvocationException** will be thrown when the cache is accessed with an inner **DatacacheException** with the message "No such role exists".

-Il pacchetto NuGet consente inoltre di aggiungere un’impostazione **ClientDiagnosticLevel** a **ConfigurationSettings** del ruolo client della cache in ServiceConfiguration.cscfg.
-Nell’esempio seguente viene illustrata la sezione **WebRole1** da un file ServiceConfiguration.cscfg con un livello **ClientDiagnosticLevel** di 1, che è il livello **ClientDiagnosticLevel** predefinito.
+The NuGet package also adds a **ClientDiagnosticLevel** setting to the **ConfigurationSettings** of the cache client role in ServiceConfiguration.cscfg.
+The following example is the **WebRole1** section from a ServiceConfiguration.cscfg file with a **ClientDiagnosticLevel** of 1, which is the default **ClientDiagnosticLevel**.

     <Role name="WebRole1">
       <Instances count="1" />